JakobKSvaneborg/gpaw/doc/tutorialsexercises/electronic/berry/berry_tutorial.rst

 .. literalinclude:: born_BaTiO3.py

-Again the results are written to a .json file and the Born effective charges can be viewed with the script
+The results are written to the ``born_charges.json`` file and the Born effective charges can be viewed with the script

 .. literalinclude:: get_borncharges.py
+    :start-after: literalinclude import-start
     :end-before: literalinclude import-end

 Due to symmetry all the tensors are diagonal.
 Note, however, the large